Progressive Awareness Experience

 more directly into awareness.

-What follows is a 60-question journey into observing how experience may be organizing itself beneath the surface.
+What follows is a journey into observing how experience may be organizing itself beneath the surface.

 Many people notice increasing moments of recognition as they move through it.